Jaguar F-Pace SVR review

 However, the way the Jaguar F-Pace SVR drives will make you want to carry on past the golf course and head straight for your favourite deserted back road.
 Every slight prod of the throttle is accompanied by a raucous yell from the exhaust and a delicious combination of bassy rumbles and high-pitched whines from the supercharged V8.

 Despite being significantly taller than your average sports car, the F-Pace SVR tackles tight, twisty roads with plenty of grip and very little body lean.
 Add to the mix some direct steering and a sure-footed four-wheel-drive system and the F-Pace SVR gives you plenty of confidence in slippery conditions or on unfamiliar roads.
+It really feels like a raised-up sports car.

 This is what makes the Jaguar F-Pace SVR such an appealing SUV.
 It’s a very comfortable cross-country cruiser but, at the flick of a switch, it’ll put an embarrassingly big grin on your face.
 Handy when you find yourself faced with an empty stretch of road – or better still, a tunnel.